-I am going to install Paloalto version 8.1.10, However, the version is not in the list hence do the following.
+I am going to install Paloalto version 8.1.10.
+However, the version is not on the list; hence do the following.

 - Select Palo-alto version 8.1.0

-Since the version that I have is 8.1.10 though I have selected 8.1.0, so you may get same MD5 error again, click on Yes on the same.
+Since the version that I have is 8.1.10 though I have selected 8.1.0, you may get the same MD5 error again and click on Yes.

-As you can see below Palo-alto KVM image upload has now been started and it will take some time depends on the network connectivity between the GNS3 client and the server.
+As you can see below, the Palo-alto KVM image upload has now started, and it will take some time depends on the network connectivity between the GNS3 client and the server.

-Once upload is completed, you will be able to see the status as Ready to install, select the version again and you may click on next now.
+Once the upload is completed, you will see the status as Ready to install, select the version again, and click on next now.

 You will get a prompt which says Would you like to install PA-VM version 8.1.0 (ESX)? , click Yes.

-Note: Don’t worry about the vmdk extension though we have qcow2 file, it would work just fine.
+Note: Don’t worry about the VMDK extension, though we have a qcow2 file, it would work just fine.

 The properties of the Paloalto VM looks like below.
-This windows tells you about the default admin credentials and basic configuration on how to set up the management interface, click on Finish on this screen.
+This window tells you about the default admin credentials and basic configuration on setting up the management interface and clicking on Finish on this screen.

-You would get a prompt below which indicate that the palo-alto firewall successfully installed.
+You would get a prompt below, which indicates that the Palo-alto firewall was installed successfully.
 Click on OK now.

 Step 3.
 Change the console for Paloalto firewall in gns3.

-You have now installed the Paloalto firewall Vm in gns3, and it would start to work now, however, there is one more change you have to do.
+You have now installed the Paloalto firewall Vm in gns3, and it would start to work now.
+However, there is one more change you have to make.

-While installing the Paloalto VM we installed with the telnet as the console, that’s good but the telnet doesn’t work well with the device hence I am going to change to VNC as the console.
+While installing the Paloalto VM, we installed with the telnet as the console, that’s good, but the telnet doesn’t work well with the device; hence, I will change to VNC console.

-Personally I had a lot of issues with telnet in Paloalto KVM image which doesn’t show proper output on the window.
+I had many telnet issues in the Paloalto KVM version 8 image, which doesn’t show proper output on the window.

 Step 4.
 Change the network interface type.

-By default the palo firewall is installed with the interface Type as Paravirtualized network I/O, you will have to change that as well.
+By default, the palo firewall installed with the interface Type as Paravirtualized network I/O. You will have to change that as well.

-This step is very important if you don’t change that you can only use the management side, not any other zone interfaces.
+This step is crucial.
+If you don’t change, you can only use the management side, not any other zone interfaces.